protocol/research-website/content/posts/202011-want-message-inspect/index.md

 We knew that we could do better.
 We hypothesized that we could use some information from the network to make more informed decisions and improve the efficiency of content discovery.
 Later, we came across [this tangentially related paper](http://www4.comp.polyu.edu.hk/~csbxiao/bittorrentweb/report/report.pdf) in which the authors suggest the inspection of requests from peers to identify nodes which underreport the stored content (i.e. that intentionally do not announce pieces of content they store).
 This simple concept inspired the RFC that we prototyped and evaluated, and that led to our first improvements over file-sharing in IPFS.

 Nodes in the aforementioned paper listen to requests to detect underreporting peers; we can use this same principle to track Bitswap's WANT messages from our peers.
-This way, whenever we want content that others have requested before, instead of polling the full network from scratch, we first ask nodes that have previously requested that CID, as they most likely will have the content.
+This way, whenever we want content that others have requested before, instead of polling the full network from scratch, we first ask nodes that have previously requested that CID, as they will likely have the content.

 ## Crafting RFC and the prototype

 We have drafted an [RFC BBL104](https://github.com/protocol/ResNetLab/blob/master/beyond-bitswap/rfc/rfcBBL104.md) so that anyone can can contribute both to the design and evaluation plan of the improvement proposal.
 To build the prototype, we [forked the go-bitswap](https://github.com/adlrocha/go-bitswap/tree/feature/rfcBBL104) and applied the necessary changes.
 You can read the details of its architecture in the [RFC](https://github.com/protocol/ResNetLab/blob/master/beyond-bitswap/rfc/rfcBBL104.md).
 The summary is:

 - Bitswap tracks every WANT message received and updates a _peer-block registry_, which is a brand new data structure introduced in this RFC and prototyped for evaluation.
 The peer-block registry maps each CID seen by a node to the peers that have recently requested this particular CID.
 - This information is then used by Bitswap sessions to direct their search for content.
-Whenever a peer wants a CID, if the peer-block registry for that CID is populated with peers that already requested that content, instead of broadcasting WANT-HAVE messages to all his connected peers, it will only send a WANT-BLOCK to the n latest peers (n=3 in the default implementation) of the peer-block registry.
+Whenever a peer wants a CID, if the peer-block registry for that CID is populated with peers that already requested that content, instead of broadcasting WANT-HAVE messages to all its connected peers, it will only send a WANT-BLOCK to the n latest peers (n=3 in the default implementation) of the peer-block registry.
 - If the contacted peers have the content, they will immediately respond the WANT-BLOCK with the corresponding block, while if this is not the case, they will answer with a DONT_HAVE, and the peer will then perform the broadcasting of WANT_HAVEs to all its connected peers.

 The expected impact of this scheme is the following: the time to first block (i.e. time to first byte - TTFB) will be reduced from at least two RTTs to one: if the WANT_BLOCK hits a peer with the content it will directly answer with the content, while the penalization from not hitting a peer with content will be of just one RTT.